 - Brew a double espresso into a small cup or glass.
 If you want to take the edge off the espresso’s bitterness, add sugar/sweetener at this stage to taste.

 - Put 4oz of chilled water into a separate glass (the one you will drink from).

 - Pour your espresso into the chilled water.
-With the iced coffee version, it’s fine to add these the other way round but with a hot americano, the espresso should always be added last.
+With the iced coffee version, it’s fine to add these the other way around but with a hot Americano, the espresso should always be added first.